gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

-the self constituted entirely through individual effort, without genuine connection to others, without the sustaining web of relationships that make a self coherent — this self is structurally fragile.
+the self constituted entirely through individual effort, without genuine connection to others, without the sustaining web of relationships that make a self coherent, this self is structurally fragile.

 It is built on the pure fuel of will.
-And will, without love, without friendship, without the recognition of another self who sees you truly — burns out.
+And will, without love, without friendship, without the recognition of another self who sees you truly, burns out.

 Martin burns out.